2017 & 2018 Big Data for Managers & Decision Makers Workshop Instructors

 Nair helps organizations understand and implement Big Data paradigms and technologies.
 He is an expert in helping businesses re-invent systems, processes and products by identifying and unlocking data issues all along the transformation pipeline from source to applications.

 He has been honored with the EMC Excellence Gold Award and an Equity Award for Top Performance by IBM.

-On first Friday of the workshop, Raj will cover Data-Driven Decisions and the Big Data Technological Landscape.
+During the first session of the workshop, Raj covers Data-Driven Decisions and the Big Data Technological Landscape.

 Piero Ferrante, C2FO